eamonwong/YouTube-Downloader/README.md

 Acknowledgments
 This project was born out of the need for a simple and efficient YouTube video downloader.
 Special thanks to the open-source community and the developers behind the libraries used in this project.

 Enjoy downloading your YouTube videos hassle-free with YouTube-Downloader!
-If you encounter any issues or have suggestions, please feel free to open an issue or reach out.
 Happy downloading!

 https://github.com/eamonwong/YouTube-Downloader/assets/75913022/867f6d2f-12a3-4cb1-a9c5-d032b1a19cc1